Questions about the COVID-19 vaccine?

-“A better term for it is population immunity,” said Lori Grooms, director of Infection Prevention and Control, Quality and Safety for OSF HealthCare.
+“A better term for it is population immunity,” said Lori Grooms, director of Infection Prevention and Control for OSF HealthCare.

 But herd immunity is more fun to say.
 It’s easier than enunciating the lyrical community immunity.
 And we could use a little fun.
 So for this lesson in pandemic lingo, we’ll stick with the herd.